ankitsk100/Routing-Protocols/README.md

 | BGP | Path Attributes (AS-PATH, Local Preference, etc.) |
 ## Summary

-###A metric is the numerical value used by routing protocols to select the most efficient route.
+A metric is the numerical value used by routing protocols to select the most efficient route.
----

 ## 2. Convergence
 ### Definition
 Convergence is the time it takes for all routers in a network to update their routing tables after a topology change.